comptoolsres/comptoolsres.github.io/TLCL_reading_notes_3.md

 #### <i class="fa fa-search-plus"></i> The `\d` wildcard-- Digit character

 There are not any digits (numbers) in the text that we are playing with.
-Either add some or trust me that "`\d`" will find digits.
+Add some numbers to the text and the "`\d`" will find digits.
 As noted in the handout, the "`\d`" does not match the decimal in numbers.

 #### <i class="fa fa-search-plus"></i> The `\D` wildcard-- Non-digit character